adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## Provably optimal!

+it might still be a good idea to blend it with other methods, "Quadratic Approval Voting"

 | voting credits spent | √ | actual vote cast |
 |----------------------|---|------------------|
 | 1                    | → | 1                |